MaximMonin/camunda-process-statistics-plugin/README.md

   ],
 ```

 Plugin uses Camunda History Database.
-To follow links from tabs I recommend to install also Asko History Plugin.
+To follow links from Finished Processes tabs, so I recommend to install also Asko History Plugin.